 Father Brett Rollins (if that is his real name) tells us that our poor, innocent dogs are not as strong as we are, and therefore, they can’t fight off evil spirits.
 That makes them “an easy target for Lucifer’s minions.”
 He goes on to tell us that dogs that are possessed might first just demonstrate odd behavior, but that they will ultimately “always turn on their owners.”
 When you read in the newspaper that a dog has killed his master, it is “almost always a case of demonic possession.”

-So, there are no bad dogs, only possessed dogs.
-And dogs that aren’t able to fight off bad spirits.
+There are no bad dogs, only demonic dogs that aren’t able to fight off bad spirits.
 Okeydokey.

 Some Breeds are More Prone to Demonic Possession Than Others

-Father Rollins (LOL!) also tells us that some breeds are more likely than others to be led to the dark side.
+Praise the Lord, it would seem that Janice and Leroy aren’t all that much at risk.
+Because Father Rollins (LOL!) informs us that some breeds are more likely than others to be led to the dark side.
+Boxers aren’t on his list, but as to breeds that can become demonic dogs, he knows exactly which ones we have to worry about.
 They include (go figger!)
 Rottweilers, Dobermans, German Shepherds and Pit Bull types.
+In other words, those dogs that are portrayed in cartoons and movies as being inherently evil.
 “Father Rollins” says that this is because centuries of breeding for aggression have led these dogs to be very vulnerable to demonic influences.

 Well, Janice and Leroy do, because I taught them to!
 When evangelical Christians come around my place, I tell them that of course I have time to talk about the Bible, but Janice and Leroy might not like it all that much.
 Are they possessed?
 I doubt it.
 I think it’s more likely that they have an owner (me) who doesn’t want to be bothered.